 Pop a cork on a delightful sparkling wine before the year runs out.

-While I am a firm believer that anytime is a good time for sparkling wine, nothing quite expresses the expectant exuberance of the calendar tipping into a new year like a bottle of bubbly.
-There are more choices than ever out there but I’ve narrowed it down to just a few sparkling wines – no Champagne here – to celebrate the New Year.
+While I am a firm believer that any time is a good time for sparkling wine, nothing quite expresses the expectant exuberance of the calendar tipping into a new year like a bottle of bubbly.
+There are more choices than ever out there but I’ve narrowed it down to just a few sparkling wines – and one Champagne – to celebrate the New Year.
 Welcome, 2024!
 May you be a helluva lot kinder than 2023.